DerSarco/appwrite-example/readme.md

 (Just for developing purposes, if you want to use your container in production use something more clever xD)

-In first instace, AppWrite will ask to us the name of our project. in this case we will name it as **appwriteExample**
+In first instace, AppWrite will ask to us the name of our project.
+In this case we will name it as **appwriteExample**

 ![image](./readmeimg/firstSteps/4.png)